animo/paradym-wallet/apps/easypid/README.md

 ### App / UI Package

-The [app pacakge](packages/app) and [ui pacakge](packages/ui) contain the underlying app UI and screens logic.
+The [app package](packages/app) and [ui package](packages/ui) contain the underlying app UI and screens logic.
 This code is shared between our existing [Paradym Wallet](apps/paradym) also located in this repository.
 This allows us to reuse base elements, while still providing custom screens and UI elements in each of the applications.

+### Documentation

+The [documentation](./documentation/) folder currently contains only the overview of the WCAG 2.2 accessibility compliance status with the accompanying todo's for next steps on accessibility.

 ### PID Options

-The C flow supported in the Pardaym Wallet is mostly implemetned in Credo, the underlying identity framework we use.
+The C flow supported in the Paradym Wallet is mostly implemented in [Credo](https://github.com/openwallet-foundation/credo-ts).

 ## Tech stack / base components